FrancescoBorzi/PvPstats/README.md

 - **Top100 players and guilds** (top100.php script)

 The web applications uses the framework [Bootstrap](https://github.com/twbs/bootstrap) which makes it fully **responsive**, supporting **different window and screen sizes** (e.g. desktop, tablet, mobile, etc..).
 It also uses the [jQuery](https://github.com/jquery/jquery) JavaScript Library.

+## Live preview

+Do you want to see PvPstats in action?
+[See who is using PvPstats](http://shinworld.altervista.org/PvPstats/).

 ## Screenshots